-Focus on what you can control and on what is already working.
+Focus on what you CAN control and what’s working

-Seek out allies who will help you solve problems.
+Seek out allies who will help you solve problems

-Our job is difficult.
-Make your life easier by sharing issues and collaborating with others.
+Our job is difficult!
+So make your life easier by sharing issues and collaborating with others.
 2 or more heads are better than one, and when you need solutions, some of the best ideas come through collaboration.
 But choose your comrades wisely.
 I am very fortunate to have a productive team that is supportive and works hard to solve problems.
 But if the team you meet with daily is not as supportive or productive as you would like, seek out others in your building you can trust to be positive and solution-oriented.
-I had a friend in our building like that for a number of years before she
+I had a friend in our building like that for a number of years before she selfishly retired. 🙂

 Don’t wait until problems escalate.
 Communicate with the people involved early on.

-Take time for you.
+This is the most important survival tip and that is to take time for yourself.
 I try very hard to keep work at school and not drag it home with me.
 I used to take it all home.
 Every day I had a mountain of work.
 I have learned over the years that this was an unhealthy practice for me.
 I never had a place I could go that was away from work.
 Now that I rarely take work home, my home is my sanctuary…a place of peace where my priority is my family and myself.
 Yes, sometimes I have to stay later at work and I usually get to school early before others, but at least I know when I get home after a long day, I can relax and put my feet up (and have a glass of wine…).

 We all have those years, so what survival tips do you have?
 I’d love to hear from you!